Campus Improvement Plan

 Family and Community Engagement Strengths

 - We have had success with parent engagement in our Kindergarten Meet the Teacher in August.
 This session allowed parents to hear what to expect from the Kindergarten year.
+We hold four separate sessions for Meet the Teacher by grade level clusters, and two separate sessions for Open House in September.

 Problem Statements Identifying Family and Community Engagement Needs

 Problem Statement 2: Students are not making long-term connections with their academics and post-high school options.
-Root Cause: Increase family engagement that supports academic achievement by creating more opportunities for families to attend University visits.

 Goal 1: Student Achievement